Epstein files: DOJ releases previously withheld FBI reports about sex abuse allegation against Trump

 "What we found through extensive review is that a published 302 -- additionally disclosed in a published spreadsheet -- had subsequent 302s that were coded as 'duplicative.'
 After this was brought to our attention, we reviewed the entire batch with the similar coding and discovered 15 documents were incorrectly coded as duplicative," the DOJ account said.

+"I also recommend that the Office refuse a pre-indictment interview to Epstein or his counsel and that no information about the status of the case be shared to keep Epstein from fleeing from the jurisdiction," Villafaña wrote.

+The indictment proposed by Villafaña was never presented to a grand jury.
+Epstein's lawyers engaged with federal prosecutors in protracted negotiations that resulted in an agreement forgoing federal prosecution which allowed Epstein to plead guilty to comparatively lesser charges in state court in 2008.
+ABC News previously reported on one version of the prosecution memo that was included in the DOJ release in January.

-According to the reports, the FBI interviewed the woman four times between July and October 2019.
+According to the FBI 302 reports released Thursday, the FBI interviewed the woman four times between July and October 2019.
 During each of the interviews with the woman, whose identity is redacted, she made allegations of abuse against Epstein.

 In her second interview with federal investigators, she claimed that Epstein once took her to either New York or New Jersey where he introduced to Trump when she was between the ages of 13 and 15 years old.
 According to the report, she claimed Trump abused her during that trip.